 - Whitall Tatum Company

-Each company had a slightly different design or color.
-The most common colors of insulators were clear and aqua.
-There were other colors however and these can be quite rare and valuable.
+As with most competitive industries, all of these companies produced insulators which had a slightly different design or color.
+The most common colors of insulators were clear and aqua; however, there were other colors and these ones can be quite rare and valuable.
 Some of the colors were:

 - Cobalt blue